 We were offered her famous organic artisanal bread as appetiser/couvert.
 Yes, indeed.
 Bring it on!
-With a big smile in her face, the waitress also brought butter and olive oil.
+With a big smile on her face, the waitress also brought butter and olive oil.

 I know its famous recipe, and the bread is divine indeed.
 I could travel back to São Paulo just to taste it again.
 But as soon as my friend and I tucked in, we both knew that Paola’s food experience would be something else.

-The menu is succinct, but it doesn’t mean it’s easy to chose what eat instantly.
-You have the executive menu as option as well.
-But there was no vegetarian main the day I have visited it.
+The menu is succinct, but it doesn’t mean it’s easy to choose what to eat instantly.
+You have the executive menu as an option as well.
+But there was no vegetarian main the day I visited it.

-We decided to have starter, and my friend asked for
+We decided to have a starter, and my friend asked for

 Homemade ricotta bruschetta and bagna tail cauda.
 I confess I have tried it without knowing what a “bagna tail” was made with anchovies.
 Oops!
 It was delicious anyway.
 Too late to regret.